smissingham/missingham.net/content/Apps & Tooling/Deeply Customizable Obsidian Publish.md

   - github
   - google-drive
 ---
+> [!update] Update Jan 2025
+> In recent times, I've moved away from Google services.
+The remainder of this article remains true, but instead of using Google Drive via Github workflows I use a cron job on my NixOS server.

 I've been a paying subscriber of Obsidian Sync for about a year at this point, so I can sync notes between my phone, laptop and pc.

 I test-drove Obsidian Publish, but it was sorely lacking what I wanted in a publishing utility.